 The LORD has looked down from heaven upon the sons of men To see if there are any who understand, Who seek after God.Psalm 14:2(NASB)

 When Adam sinned, a curse came upon God's perfect creation.
-Adam, who was made in the image and likeness of God, disobeyed the Lord and from that point forward, he and his progeny, were endowed with a fallen, sin nature - because Adam disobeyed the Lord every member of his race is born in sin - is born a sinner... which means that every one of us is estranged from God and in need of salvation.
+Adam, who was made in the image and likeness of God, disobeyed the Lord and from that point forward, he and his progeny, were endowed with a fallen, sin nature.
+Because Adam disobeyed the Lord every member of his race is born in sin - is born a sinner... which means that every one of us is estranged from God and in need of salvation.

-When Adam disobeyed the Lord and ate of the forbidden fruit of the Tree of Knowledge of Good and Evil, he was endowed with knowledge of good - without the ability to do good, and he was given a knowledge of evil without the capacity to resist what is wrong and to do those things that pleased the Lord.
+When Adam disobeyed the Lord and ate of the forbidden fruit of the Tree of Knowledge of Good and Evil, he was endowed with an understanding of what was good - without the ability to do good.
+And he was given a knowledge of evil, without the capacity to resist what is wrong and do those things that pleased the Lord.
 When Adam sinned, he died spiritually and was imputed with a sin nature.

 God sits on His throne in the heavens and He alone is good and true.
-He looks down on all the children of men, to see is any of Adam's descendants are wisely seeking after the Lord, but there are none to be found.
+He looks down on all the children of men, to see if any of Adam's descendants are wisely seeking after the Lord, but there are none to be found.
 As descendants of fallen Adam, we are all fallen creatures in a fallen world.
 We are all sinners and we all fall short of God's righteousness and glory, for we are imputed with sin, and inheritors of a sin nature that is hostile towards the God Who made us.

 The eyes of the Lord run to and fro, searching throughout the whole earth, to see if there is someone whose heart is fully devoted to Him.
 The Psalmist tells us the LORD has looked down from heaven upon the sons of men To see if there are any who understand - any who seek after God.
-He looked to see if there is anyone whose thoughts are perfect toward The Lord - but the sad thing is that He found none - not even one.
+He looked to see if the thoughts of anyone are perfect toward Him - but the sad thing is that He found none - not even one.

 The Psalmists understood how destructive the sin nature had become in the heart of man.
-He understood that because of man's disobedience, every man's character had been flawed and polluted.
+He understood that because of man's disobedience, every man's character is deeply flawed and irreversibly polluted.
 He knew that man has become an abomination in the sight of the Lord, and there is no-one that does good - no not even one.

-Paul continues to quote from the Psalm: their throat is an open grave, and with their tongues they keep deceiving.
+Paul continues to quote from this same Psalm, when he writes: their throat is an open grave, and with their tongues, they keep deceiving.
 The poison of asps is under their lips and their mouth is full of cursing and bitterness.
 Their feet are swift to shed blood and destruction and misery are in their paths - and the path of peace they have not known.
 There is no fear of God before their eyes.

-This is indeed a terrible indictment on the human race, and were it not for the grace of God, every member of the human race - who were originally made in God's own perfect image - with an eternal soul, a mind to think and a will to choose - would remain under His eternal condemnation and be damned forever.
+This is indeed a terrible indictment upon humanity, and were it not for the grace of God, every member of the human race, who were originally made in God's own perfect image - with an eternal soul, a mind to think and a will to choose, would remain under His eternal condemnation and be damned forever.

-It is only as one considers the shocking depths of depravity to which man has sunk, through sin.. that the inestimable grace of God begins to be fathomed.
+It is only as one considers the shocking depths of depravity to which man has sunk, through sin.. that the inestimable, unfathomable grace of God begins to be recognised.
 For while we were yet hopeless sinners, dead in trespasses, wallowing in sins and bitter enemies of God - Christ died for us.

-Knowing the tremendous price that God the Father had to pay in sending the Son of His love to become our Kinsman-Redeemer... and knowing the terrible agony the Lord JESUS would have to endure and the incredible sacrifice, He would have to make, in order to redeem the human race, should cause each one of us to glorify Him in every fibre of our being.. every moment of the day - and to spread abroad the glories of His holy name, without fear or favour.
+Knowing the tremendous price that God the Father had to pay in sending the Son of His love to become our Kinsman-Redeemer... and knowing the terrible agony the Lord JESUS would have to endure and the incredible sacrifice, He would have to make, in order to redeem the human race, should cause each one of us to glorify Him with every fibre of our being.. every moment of the day - and to spread abroad the glories of His holy name, without fear or favour.